Current Health Threats

-If you have mild symptoms, the Centers for Disease Control and Prevention (CDC) and NC Department for Health and Human Services (NCDHHS) recommend that you stay at home, call a health care provider if necessary, isolate yourself, and stay informed, as described in this information sheet.
-If you are in one of the high risk groups and develop a fever, cough, or shortness of breath or you are concerned that you may have been exposed to coronavirus, contact your health care provider, not the Wayne County Health Department.
+If you have mild symptoms, the CDC and NC Department for Health and Human Services (NCDHHS) recommend that you stay at home, call a health care provider if necessary, isolate yourself, and stay informed, as described in this information sheet.
+If you are in one of the high risk groups and develop trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face or you are concerned that you may have been exposed to coronavirus, contact your health care provider, not the Wayne County Health Department.
 If you do not have a doctor, call the UNC Health Helpline at 1-888-850-2684 before visiting any doctor’s office, urgent care location, hospital, or emergency department.
 The same applies to visits to non-UNC Health facilities; call first to alert them of your suspicions and condition.

 If you have severe symptoms, such as persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips of face, seek care immediately.
 Use 9-1-1 for life-threatening emergencies only.

 If you believe you are experiencing COVID-19 symptoms, UNC Health has a self-assessment and resource tool.
 Click the purple “Coronavirus Help” tab at the bottom of the UNC Health web page.

 The CDC also has a “Coronavirus Self-Checker” that can help you make decisions about seeking appropriate medical care.